ostadabbas/EECE-7398-Machine-Learning-with-Small-Data/README.md

 ## Prerequisites

-Before using the Discovery Cluster for this course, students must have:
+Before using the Explorer Cluster for this course, students must have:

-1. **Access to the Discovery Cluster**: [Request access through ServiceNow](https://rc.northeastern.edu/getting-started/)
+1. **Access to the Explorer Cluster**: [Request access through ServiceNow](https://rc.northeastern.edu/getting-started/)
 2. Basic knowledge of **Python** and **machine learning**
 3. Familiarity with **Conda** for environment management